qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 Let's go through the different features of properties:

 (1) ``id`` is a very special property-like value, it is used to reference elements inside a QML file (called "document" in QML).
 The ``id`` is not a string type but rather an identifier and part of the QML syntax.
-An ``id`` needs to be unique inside a document and it can't be re-set to a different value, nor may it be queried.
+An ``id`` needs to be unique inside a document and it can't be reset to a different value, nor may it be queried.
 (It behaves more like a pointer in the C++ world.)

 (2) A property can be set to a value, depending on its type.
 If no value is given for a property, an initial value will be chosen.
 You need to consult the documentation of the particular element for more information about the initial value of a property.

 (3) A property can depend on one or many other properties.
 This is called *binding*.
-A bound property is updated, when its dependent properties change.
-It works like a contract, in this case the ``height`` should always be two times the ``width``.
+A bound property is updated when its dependent properties change.
+It works like a contract, in this case, the ``height`` should always be two times the ``width``.

 (4) Adding own properties to an element is done using the ``property`` qualifier followed by the type, the name and the optional initial value (``property <type> <name> : <value>``).
 If no initial value is given a system initial value is chosen.

     .. note:: You can also declare one property to be the default property if no property name is given by prepending the property declaration with the ``default`` keyword.
 This is used for example when you add child elements, the child elements are added automatically to the default property ``children`` of type list if they are visible elements.

-(5) Another important way of declaring properties is using the ``alias`` keyword (``property alias <name> : <reference>``).
+(5) Another important way of declaring properties is using the ``alias`` keyword (``property alias <name>: <reference>``).
 The ``alias`` keyword allows us to forward a property of an object or an object itself from within the type to an outer scope.
 We will use this technique later when defining components to export the inner properties or element ids to the root level.
 A property alias does not need a type, it uses the type of the referenced property or object.

 (6) The ``text`` property depends on the custom property ``times`` of type int.
 The ``int`` based value is automatically converted to a ``string`` type.
-The expression itself is another example of binding and results into the text being updated every time the ``times`` property changes.
+The expression itself is another example of binding and results in the text being updated every time the ``times`` property changes.

 (7) Some properties are grouped properties.
 This feature is used when a property is more structured and related properties should be grouped together.
 Another way of writing grouped properties is ``font { family: "Ubuntu"; pixelSize: 24 }``.

 (8) Some properties are attached to the element itself.
 This is done for global relevant elements which appear only once in the application (e.g. keyboard input).
 The writing is ``<Element>.<property>: <value>``.

-(9) For every property you can provide a signal handler.
+(9) For every property, you can provide a signal handler.
 This handler is called after the property changes.
-For example here we want to be notified whenever the height changes and use the built-in console to log a message to the system.
+For example, here we want to be notified whenever the height changes and use the built-in console to log a message to the system.

 .. warning:: An element id should only be used to reference elements inside your document (e.g. the current file).
 QML provides a mechanism called dynamic-scoping where later loaded documents overwrite the element id's from earlier loaded documents.
-This makes it possible to reference element id's from earlier loaded documents, if they are not yet overwritten.
+This makes it possible to reference element id's from earlier loaded documents if they are not yet overwritten.
 It's like creating global variables.
-Unfortunately this frequently leads to really bad code in practice, where the program depends on the order of execution.
-Unfortunately this can't be turned off.
+Unfortunately, this frequently leads to really bad code in practice, where the program depends on the order of execution.
+Unfortunately, this can't be turned off.
 Please only use this with care or even better don't use this mechanism at all.
 It's better to export the element you want to provide to the outside world using properties on the root element of your document.

 Scripting
 ---------

 .. issues:: ch04

 QML and JavaScript (also known as ECMAScript) are best friends.
 In the *JavaScript* chapter we will go into more detail on this symbiosis.
-Currently we just want to make you aware about this relationship.
+Currently, we just want to make you aware of this relationship.

 .. literalinclude:: src/concepts/ScriptingExample.qml
     :start-after: M1>>